PascalSchroederDE/devops_for_ai_bt/content/1chapter.md

 Serverless computing also reduces the interdependence, because the functions can be updated, deleted or invoked any time without having any side effect on the rest of the system. [@BhagyashreeR]

 All this forced developers to change their way of developing and operating their products.
-This change of the DevOps lifecycle will be introduced in chapter \ref{sec:devopsai}
+This change of the DevOps lifecycle will be introduced in chapter \ref{sec:devopsaitime}

 [//]: # "https://www2.eecs.berkeley.edu/Pubs/TechRpts/2009/EECS-2009-28.pdf"